pranandita/SriLanka_Inflation/README.md

 The R file named *Time_series_data.R* contains the code to conduct time-series analysis on the data set *Time_series_anlaysis.xlsx*.

 ### Code structure
+#### Data transformations
+**1. Deseasonalize NCPI** <br>
+The function `ds_data(df, vars)` uses the loess filter for deseasonalizing data.
+It takes the following arguments.
+* `df`: The data frame.
+* `vars`: The variables in `df` to be deseasonalized, specified as a column vector.

+**2. Data transformations**
+<p>The following transformations are performed on all the data series.</p>
+* First difference.
+* Log transformation.
+* First difference of log transformation.

+The following variables are used.
+`transform_data(df, vars)` and `transform_data_modified_log(df, vars)`.
+The `transform_data_modified_log(df, vars)` function is used for data series that contain zero and negative values, for which a regular log transformation is not possible.
+The modified log transform takes the logarithm of the magnitude of the data point and assigns it the same sign as the data point.
+This is explained in Chapter 4 of the [report](https://pranandita.github.io/files/Biswas_SriLanka_Inflation.pdf).